home-assistant/developers.home-assistant/docs/config_entries_config_flow_handler.md

 A config entry can allow reconfiguration by adding a `reconfigure` step.
 This provides a way for integrations to allow users to change config entry data without the need to implement an `OptionsFlow` for changing setup data which is not meant to be optional.

 This is not meant to handle authentication issues or reconfiguration of such.
-For that we have the [`reauth`](#reauthentication) step which should be implemented to automatically start in such case there is an issue with authentication.
+For that we have the [`reauth`](#reauthentication) step, which should be implemented to automatically start in such case there is an issue with authentication.

 ```python
 import voluptuous as vol